-For gardens within conservation areas, no building can be erected with a volume exceeding 10m3 without specific planning permission.
+For gardens within conservation areas, no garden office can be erected with a volume exceeding 10m3 without specific planning permission.
 This can be limiting, but informal discussions with local planners should prove supportive.
 Gardens within Areas of Outstanding Natural Beauty and National Parks will have similar limitations and the rules will need to be researched.
 Gardens associated with listed buildings will have specific constraints, often in the form of a ‘curtilage’.
 This relates to an ill-defined space around the building in which little or nothing can be built.
 Again, discussions with the local planning office prior to developing plans will help.

 From shed to office

-For an effective home office you will need to consider insulation as this will help to control temperatures across the seasons and prevent or reduce the effects of condensation.
+For an effective garden office you will need to consider insulation as this will help to control temperatures across the seasons and prevent or reduce the effects of condensation.
 Essentially, this is what separates the garden office from the garden shed.

 You may also need sound insulation, dependent upon your intended use.
 Double glazing, heating, lighting and mains connections for water and electricity increase the comfort levels and all-year-round usability.
-Many of the companies supplying the office structure will provide such services as part of the package, with some even negotiating with the planning department on your behalf.
+Many of the companies supplying the garden office structure will provide such services as part of the package, with some even negotiating with the planning department on your behalf.
 This provides a comfortable and basic office to which can be added a bathroom, shower room or sauna, creating a space flexible enough for overspill guest accommodation.

 Light & safety

-Security is a major issue as garden structures are an easy target for burglars, often built at some distance from the house and out of earshot.
+Security is a major issue as garden offices are an easy target for burglars, often built at some distance from the house and out of earshot.
 Door and window locks, together with an alarm system linked to the house, are all-important considerations.
 Consider orientation too, related to where in the office you will work.
 North-facing light is good as it avoids or minimises direct sunlight, or alternatively consider roof overhangs or veranda structures to reduce summer glare.

-The structures themselves are usually timber, coming in prefabricated panels to be built on site.
+The garden office structures themselves are usually timber, coming in prefabricated panels to be built on site.
 Some are factory built and craned into position.
 They need a level surface and sit on concrete piles to minimise direct contact with the ground, with the building itself supported by a steel frame.
 Roof structures can be customised to take planting.

 Make a connection